AllanWang/KAU/README.md

 # Submodules
 > Linked to their respective docs.<br/>
-> Included dependencies are only those with exposed APs; see [new dependency configurations](https://developer.android.com/studio/build/gradle-plugin-3-0-0-migration.html#new_configurations).<br/>
+> Included dependencies are only those with exposed APIs; see [new dependency configurations](https://developer.android.com/studio/build/gradle-plugin-3-0-0-migration.html#new_configurations).<br/>
 > Implemented dependencies are wrapped in parentheses.

 ## [Core](core#readme)